smart-edge-open/EMCO/docs/design/generic-action-controller.md

  * `appName`: Name of the application of interest.
  * `newObject`: Flag indicating whether this intent defines a new object.
-   If `true`, the `file` must be uploaded along with the API creation[unless its configMap or secret]; The 'file' shall contain the resource definition in YAML format.
-In case of configMap/Secret, the 'file' neeed not be present.
+   If `true`, the `file` must be uploaded along with the API creation[unless it is configMap or secret]; The `file` shall contain the resource definition in YAML format.
+In case of configMap/Secret, the `file` neeed not be present.
 The data file in case of configMap/secret shall be uploaded through customization.

  * `resourceGVK`: A reference to the object being created or existing.
    (`apiVersion` and `kind` in K8s terms) and a name (`metadata/name` field in K8s).

 Only one object of a given `apiVersion`, `kind` and `name` can exist as a base resource without customizations.